NiklasAbraham/GroupDataLiteracy/README.md

 # GroupDataLiteracy
-Welcome to Group 3 of ML4102 Data Literacy.

-This repo serves to document our project implementation, data engineering as well as exploration.

-## Movies
-We are using the Movies dataset

-### Idea List for Datasets
+Group 3 project for ML4102 Data Literacy.
+This repository contains a complete pipeline for analyzing temporal semantic drift in movie plots using embedding-based techniques.
+The project collects movie metadata and plot summaries from Wikidata, Wikipedia, and TMDb, generates semantic embeddings, and analyzes how movie content evolves over time through concept extraction, PCA analysis, and genre classification.

 ## Project Structure